 The Church in Vancouver has undergone massive change since the mission outposts of the Oblates of Mary Immaculate of the 1800s.
 As of 2014, the Archdiocese has 77 parishes, 7 missions, 106 diocesan priests, and 99 religious priests.
 It also has 92 religious sisters and 18 religious brothers.
 There are 50 Catholic schools as well as Catholic hospitals including Holy Family Hospital, Mount St. Joseph Hospital, St. Paul’s Hospital and St. Vincent’s Hospitals: three colleges including Corpus Christi College, St. Mark’s College and Catholic Pacific College and Seminary of Christ the King.
-Within the Archdiocese there are also more than 80 organizations, associations, ministries and clubs that help carry out the Church’s mission.
+Within the Archdiocese we have one archdiocesan cemetery named Gardens of Gethsemani and two OMI cemeteries including St. Mary’s Chilliwack Cemetery and St. Peter’s New Westminster Cemetery.
+More than 80 organizations, associations, ministries and clubs help carry out the Church’s mission.

 The Archdiocese of Vancouver has recently announced its new Priorities and Goals, which will focus its pastoral efforts and mission as the Church and its followers work to intentionally help people experience God’s merciful love.
 Archbishop Miller invited everyone to play a role in their implementation.
 “Each of you is crucial to this endeavour, by lending a hand and offering advice on how we can all work together.”